 There’s obviously two ways to get in touch with the guys on the dating sites after you signed up and created your profile: You either use the search function, browse the members and contact boys you like or you just wait for someone to contact you.
 While it certainly doesn’t take long for that to happen, you need to make sure to adjust your preferences in the profile visibility.

-As mentioned earlier, the majority of men using these sites are looking for girls (or ladyboys) so your profile is initially set up in such a way that you’re invisible for other men.
-To change that simply do the following steps: In Thai Friendly, click on the arrow at the top right and edit profile, then in the tab profile visibility click “allow” in “Males looking for males”.
+As mentioned earlier, the majority of men using these sites are looking for girls (or ladyboys) so your profile is initially set up in such a way that you’re invisible to other men.
+To change that simply do the following steps: In Thai Friendly, click on the arrow at the top right and on “Edit Profile”, then in the tab profile visibility click on “allow” in “Males looking for males”.
 If you’re using Thai Cupid, you would go to the home page (house icon in the menu) and make sure it says “visible” underneath “Profile Status” next to your picture.